When you fail so much that you forget what winning feels like, that's when you're ready to succeed.Sean M Everett

 After 9/11 destroyed the economy, I was left to fall back on what I knew best: retail.

 Managed P&L for a $5 million, 30-person team, increased fiscal 2004 revenue (+25%, 9th in the company), and net income (+319%) from prior fiscal year, reduced payroll 14% from budget, amplified men’s department total sales to 12th in company from 96th.

 As a result, we were nominated as one of 3 out of 350 stores for Store of the Year award.

 Born and raised in Iowa, I transformed the work ethic my parents taught me into academic excellence, studying Mathematics & Actuarial Science at the University of Iowa.

-I passed two Actuarial professional examinations and had two internships with PwC during college and was recruited by the biggest names in the Insurance and Pension industries.
+I passed two Actuarial professional examinations, had two internships with PwC during college and was recruited by the biggest names in the Insurance and Pension industries.